antonyoung/Validators/README.md

 ### Intro

-Started this little project in my spare time, because I noticed today at work that validation of Dutch postal codes is barely or none existent.
+Started this little project in my spare time, because I noticed today (28 August 2019) at work that validation of Dutch postal codes is barely or none existent.
 The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.

 ### Description